1. Advancing active and blended learning at Scottish Rural’s College (SRUC)

 Jen Ross discusses how the implementation of blended learning on this programme was driven by the vision for the Edinburgh Futures Institute’s new postgraduate portfolio, which aims to be accessible to mixed cohorts of online and on-campus students - whilst suiting the different working patterns, flexible study needs and professional ambitions of all students.
 The desired outcome was for Education Futures students to feel like they belonged to a single cohort, and to experience the different learning environments as coherent, interconnected and supportive of their learning.

 Launched in September 2022, each course has two weeks of asynchronous activity at the start and two weeks at the end, with two intensive synchronous days in between which necessitated much infrastructure development.
 Feedback on the programme has been very positive.
-Jen shares on-going challenges including lack of learner confidence in posting publicly, lack of learner understandings of the benefits of online asynchronous learning (as discussed in Section 4), and the need for upfront educator investment of time to design and present activities that are meaningful.
+Jen shares some advice for teachers about fostering learner confidence in posting publicly, highlighting the benefits of online asynchronous learning (as discussed in Section 4), and the need for upfront educator investment of time to design and present activities that are meaningful.
 A key observation is that 'it takes time for new approaches to be shaped to fit teachers, students and subject matter'.
 Jen concludes by outlining key insights emphasising the importance of:

 3. Using active blended learning to bring together face-to-face and online learners at the University of Aberdeen